muriloglasser/event-dispatcher/README.md

 # EventDispatcher Class

-`EventDispatcher` is a utility class designed to simplify event dispatching, registration, and unregistration for different event types.
-It allows for the decoupling of components and facilitates communication within a Unity project.
+`EventDispatcher` is a utility class designed to simplify event dispatching, registration, and unregistration for different event types, allowing for the decoupling of components and facilitating communication within a Unity project.
+Notably, events dispatched using `EventDispatcher` can be listened to across different scenes.

 ## Table of Contents